 Women's Peace Tables

-Between 2015 to 2020 we organised, in cooperation with partner organisations, 60 Women's Peace Tables (WPT) in fragile and conflict-affected areas.
-The aim of the Women’s Peace Tables is both to reflect on the role of women in promoting inclusive peace dialogue and to exchange knowledge about peace-building.
-In 2018, a new project phase will start which will incorporate the experience of the previous Women's Peace Tables and other projects.
+Between 2015 to 2020 we organised, in cooperation with our partner organisations, approximately 120 Women's Peace Tables (WPTs) in fragile and conflict-affected areas.
+The aim of the WPTs is both to reflect on the role of women in promoting inclusive peace dialogue and to exchange knowledge about peacebuilding.
+In 2018, a new project phase began, which incorporates the experience of previous WPTs and other projects.

 Context : Although women are disproportionately impacted by armed conflict, political fragility and extremist violence, their experiences, knowledge, skills and demands are significantly undervalued and under-utilised in conflict transformation.
-Despite UN Security Council Resolution (UNSCR) 1325 guaranteeing the rights of women to participate in peace processes, women overwhelmingly still have limited access to peace negotiations, transitional justice mechanisms and processes and to decision-making in general.
-Today only nine per cent of women participate in peace negotiations worldwide.
-As a result, gender norms and ideologies that produce patterns of exclusion disadvantaging women are reinforced within the process of conflict transformation, leading to the persistence of structural violence.
+Despite UNSCR 1325 guaranteeing the rights of women to participate in peace processes, women overwhelmingly continue to have limited access to peace negotiations, transitional justice mechanisms and processes, and to decision-making in general.
+Today women make up only 9 per cent of participants in peace negotiations worldwide.
+As a result, gender norms and ideologies that produce patterns of exclusion which disadvantage women are reinforced within the process of conflict transformation, leading to the persistence of structural violence.